Comparisons13 min read

 Customer Support

-Neither tool wins any awards here, honestly.
-Both rely primarily on help centers, community forums, and email support — which, if I'm being blunt, is a little frustrating when you're on deadline.
-Canva's support documentation is more extensive simply because the community is larger and the knowledge base has been building for over a decade.
-VistaCreate's support response times have reportedly improved since the VistaGroup acquisition, but it's still not exceptional.
+Neither tool wins any awards here, to be honest.
+Both lean on help centers, community forums, and email — which gets frustrating when you're on deadline.
+Canva's support docs are more extensive because the community is larger and the knowledge base goes back over a decade.
+VistaCreate's support response times have improved since VistaGroup took over, but it's still not exceptional.

 Enterprise Canva users get dedicated support.
-That's the clearest differentiator at that level.
+That's the main differentiator at that level.

 Winner: Canva (slightly)